site24x7/terraform-provider-site24x7/docs/resources/rest_api_monitor.md

 * `tag_ids` (List of String) List of tags IDs to be associated to the monitor.
 Either specify tag_ids or tag_names.
 * `tag_names` (List of String) List of tag names to be associated to the monitor.
 Tag name matching works for both exact and partial match.
 Either specify tag_ids or tag_names.
 * `third_party_service_ids` (List of String) List of Third Party Service IDs to be associated to the monitor.
-* `check_frequency` (Number) Interval at which your website has to be monitored.
+* `check_frequency` (String) Interval at which your website has to be monitored.
 Default value is 1 minute.
 * `timeout` (Number) Timeout for connecting to website.
 Default value is 10.
 Range 1 - 45.
 * `client_certificate_password` (String) Password of the uploaded client certificate.
 * `http_method` (String) HTTP Method used for accessing the website.
 Default value is G.